apex/apex/docs/faq.md

 Serverless aims to be provider agnostic, which can be both a pro and a con depending on the level of abstraction you're comfortable with, and if you desire to have a tool modelled closer to a single provider's capabilities.
 This similar to the contention around ORM vs "raw" queries.

 Serverless is written using Node.js, Apex is written in Go.
+Apex aims to be a simple and robust solution, while Serverless intends on providing a more feature-rich solution, pick your poison.

 ## Is using the Node.js shim slow?